Heart researcher and DREAMer faces DACA suspension

 By Mark Donahue

-A postdoctoral fellow and instructor in the Rush Medical College Department of Physiology & Biophysics, Aguilar is looking specifically at cardiac functioning on the cellular level.
+Aguilar examines cardiac functioning on the cellular level.
 She’s studying proteins that regulate calcium signaling, which is critical for contraction and electrical functions in the heart.
 Seeing how this process works in a normal heart can help her detect differences in an unhealthy one.

 It’s taken incredible courage and hard work to get where she is — qualities Aguilar says she learned from her parents, who brought her to California from Mexico when she was 5 years old.

-Now 27, she has a chance to take on roles rare for scientists: spokesperson, advocate and inspiration for others who, like her, wish to contribute to science but may feel obstructed because of ethnicity, gender or citizenship.
+Now 27, she is taking on roles rare for scientists: spokesperson, advocate and inspiration for others who, like her, wish to contribute to science but may feel obstructed because of ethnicity, gender or citizenship.

 A ‘very shy person’ thrust into the spotlight

 "I'm a very shy person,” Aguilar says.
 “I never thought I would be in a situation where I would have to speak in the name of other undocumented immigrants.
 But I think it would be cowardly to say 'I'm not talking anymore' or 'I'm too scared I'm going to hide now.'"